SciPostLayoutTree: A Dataset for Structural Analysis of Scientific Posters: SciPostLayoutTree Dataset

 \subsection{Dataset Annotation}

 We construct SciPostLayoutTree by adding structural annotations to SciPostLayout~\cite{Tanaka_2024_BMVC}.
 In contrast to business or artistic posters, scientific posters have an explicit and consistent reading order intended by the authors.
 This property allows us to define a unique DFS-ordered tree structure for each poster.
-As annotation errors can be objectively detected, inter-annotator agreement is not critical.
 Each poster was annotated as a DFS-ordered tree rooted at the Root node\footnote{See the Appendix for the annotation guideline.}.
 The annotation was conducted by professional annotators from an external vendor, with one annotator assigned per poster.
 All annotations were reviewed by in-house supervisors and the authors with expertise in scientific poster layouts, ensuring rigorous quality control.
+To quantify annotation consistency, we evaluated 100 randomly selected posters by comparing the original annotations with independently annotated trees by two additional annotators, and observed a high agreement score (0.91)\footnote{See the Appendix for the evaluation details.}.
 Posters containing only a single BBox were excluded as structurally trivial.
-As a result, we obtained 7,851 annotated posters, split into 6,853/499/499 for training, validation, and test sets.
+As a result, we obtained 7,849 annotated posters, split into 6,853/498/498 for training, validation, and test sets.
 We confirmed that 98\% of posters in the validation and test sets have non-overlapping authors.
-The test set size of 499 posters is sufficient compared to prior datasets such as DocHieNet.
+The test set size of 498 posters is sufficient compared to prior datasets such as DocHieNet.